 LAPU offers financial aid in the form of loans, grants, and scholarships.
 In order to serve the large number of students needing financial assistance, LAPU coordinates various elements of each student’s financial aid program.
 This packaging approach may include assistance from two or more sources of financial aid.
 The university’s goal is to award all applicants the maximum scholarship, grant, and loan for which they qualify, within the restrictions of federal and state guidelines and institutional policies.

 Keeping in Touch

-The university will attempt to inform learners about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the learner’s.
+The university will attempt to inform students about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the student’s.

 Loan Code of Conduct

-- Neither LAPU as an institution nor any individual or financial aid employee shall enter into any revenue-sharing arrangement with any lender that makes loans to learners attending the institution.
+- Neither LAPU as an institution nor any individual or financial aid employee shall enter into any revenue-sharing arrangement with any lender that makes loans to students attending the institution.